ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 The transaction is only valid when included in a block having an `etherbase` contained in the annotated list of addresses.
 The use of "whitelist" (`eligibleMinerList`) in conjunction with a "blacklist" (`ineligibleMinerList`) is logically inconsistent; their conjunction is not allowed.

 A `MAX_ELEMENTS` limit of `3` is chosen to balance the interests of limiting the potential size of transactions, and to provide a sufficient level of articulation for the user.
-At the time of writing, the top 3 miners of Ethereum Classic (by block, measured by known public addresses) account for 68% of all blocks produced.
+At the time of writing, the top 3 miners of Ethereum (by block, measured by known public addresses) account for 52% of all blocks produced.

 #### `ineligibleMinerList`

 The transaction is only valid when included in a block having an `etherbase` _not_ contained in the annotated list of addresses.
 The use of "blacklist" (`ineligibleMinerList`) in conjunction with a "whitelist" (`eligibleMinerList`) is logically inconsistent; their conjunction is not allowed.

 A `MAX_ELEMENTS` limit of `3` is chosen to balance the interests of limiting the potential size of transactions, and to provide a sufficient level of articulation for the user.
-At the time of writing, the top 3 miners of Ethereum Classic (by block, measured by known public addresses) account for 68% of all blocks produced.
+At the time of writing, the top 3 miners of Ethereum (by block, measured by known public addresses) account for 52% of all blocks produced.

 #### `expiry`